MrSheldon/oscilloscope/README.md

-# Oscilloscope
+# oscilloscope
-An oscilloscope made with Arduino and Processing
+A simple oscilloscope made with Arduino and Processing